TECHNICAL DESCRIPTION

 V.2 Sanitary installations

-Bathrooms and toilets will be fitted with modern, chrome-plated single lever taps, in well-known qualities such as Grohe or equivalent brands.
+Bathrooms and toilets will be fitted with modern chrome single lever taps,

 The built-in sanitary ware is all made of commercially available Class I porcelain in white.
 This includes sinks, hand basins and toilet bowls.